DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 listing some of the key features of the service (Fig. 1).
 It is not until we look at the top right corner of the page that we notice a bright red button warning us: ‘You are not anonymous!’
-Speaking directly at us, the Internet users, the site makes a point of highlighting the danger of our behavior, namely surfing the web carelessly without the security only a VPN service can provide.
+Speaking directly at us, the internet users, the site makes a point of highlighting the danger of our behavior, namely surfing the web carelessly without the security only a VPN service can provide.
 Upon further inspection of Anonine’s web presence, we notice that the first page alone makes